harperd/machine-learning/notes/6-40-nn-logic-gates.md

-# Neural Network Logic Gates
+# Neural Networks: Logic Gates

 Different networks and activation functions can be combined to create even more complex networks creating a series of logic such as AND, NOT, OR, XNOR, etc.